nori-dot-eco/contracts/docs/RemovalIdLib.md

 function countryCode(uint256 removalId) internal pure returns (bytes2)
 ```

-Extracts and returns the country code field of a removal token id.
+Extracts and returns the country code field of a removal ID.